-Doubts about the continuation of the platform will cause a lot wanting to exit before their 1-5 year longer term loans are repaid.
+Doubts about the continuation of the platform will cause a demand among investors to exit early from especially longer-term loans.

-- The macroeconomics have changed for the worse.
+- The macroeconomics has changed for the worse.

-Changes in the macroeconomics resulting in fewer investors and general depression in the market, causing low liquidity and forcing people wanting to exit early, to sell at a discount.
+Changes in the macroeconomics might result in fewer investors and general depression in the market, causing low liquidity and forcing people wanting to exit early to sell at a discount.